ap0llo/mddocs/docs/apireference/tags/seealso.md

 # `seealso` Tag

-The `<seealso/>` tag allows specifying a link to additional documentation items.
+The `seealso` tag allows specifying a link to additional documentation items.
 In the generated documentation, the links will be included in a "See also" section at the end of the page.